George K. Konstantinou LLC

 The pink slip does not allow family members; they will need to apply separately.

-According to the High Commission of Cyprus in the UK, Britain is the second most important partner for Cyprus in all aspects of business.
+According to the High Commission of Cyprus in the UK, Britain is Cyprus's second most important partner in all aspects of business.
 If you wish to relocate your business from the UK to Cyprus, you can either set up a new company or a foreign branch of your UK company.
 Both types of a company must be registered with the Registrar of Companies in Cyprus.

 Note that the rules on residence permits mentioned above apply.